Slymaster/Bomberman/README.md

-# Bomberman - start_menue
-Le projet consiste en la réalisation d'un clone du célèbre bomberman multijoueurs en réseau.
-Affichage du menu
+# User interface
+Menu display and single-player playability on the map

-# :books: Compilation
+## :bulb: Compilation
 Makefile

-# :books: Compilation 2
+## :bulb: with flags directly in the "ui" folder
-gcc main.c -lSDL2 -lSDL2_image \`sdl2-config --cflags --libs\`
+gcc *.c -lSDL2 -lSDL2_image \`sdl2-config --cflags --libs\`

-# Navigation
-Touche D pour faire un choix depuis le menu.

-Touche C pour quitter depuis la map.
+## :pencil: Navigation in the menu
+D button to make a choice from the menu.

+## :pencil: Navigation in the game
+The character's movements on the map are done with ZQSD keys